 Amphotericin B deoxycholate (AMB-d) is FDA indicated for treating life-threatening or potentially life-threatening fungal infections: aspergillosis, cryptococcosis, blastomycosis, systemic candidiasis, coccidioidomycosis, histoplasmosis, and mucormycosis.
 AMB is also approved for treating the parasitic diseases American mucocutaneous leishmaniasis.
 AMB-d has off-label for use for esophageal candidiasis (both HIV infected and non-HIV infected adults and adolescents; HIV-exposed and or infected infants and children), fluconazole-refractory oropharyngeal candidiasis, candidal endophthalmitis, candidal urinary tract infections, visceral leishmaniasis, and ophthalmic aspergillosis.

-Liposomal amphotericin B (L-AMB) has been approved to treat systemic aspergillosis, candidiasis, and cryptococcosis in patients with renal function impairment, and patients refractory to AMB-d therapy.
-Additionally, L-AMB is used in empiric antifungal therapy in febrile neutropenic patients, and HIV infected patients with cryptococcal meningitis.
+Liposomal amphotericin B (L-AMB) has FDA approval to treat systemic aspergillosis, candidiasis, and cryptococcosis in patients with renal function impairment, and patients refractory to AMB-d therapy.
+Additionally, L-AMB is an empiric antifungal therapy in febrile neutropenic patients, and HIV infected patients with cryptococcal meningitis.
 Visceral leishmaniasis is a parasitic infection also treated with this agent.
-L-AMB has extensive off-label usage for patients infected or exposed to HIV which includes candidiasis, coccidioidomycosis, cryptococcosis, and histoplasmosis.
+L-AMB has extensive off-label usage for patients infected or exposed to HIV, which includes candidiasis, coccidioidomycosis, cryptococcosis, and histoplasmosis.

 Nystatin has approval as an oral "swish-and-swallow" suspension for the treatment of cutaneous, mucocutaneous, and oral Candida infections.
-Topically, nystatin is approved for treating mucocutaneous and cutaneous infections with Candida (most commonly C. albicans).
+Topically, nystatin has approval for treating mucocutaneous and cutaneous infections with Candida (most commonly C. albicans).